quanggiang169/Analytics-Arsenal/Dashboard/Training Dashboard (Excel+Tableau)/README.md

       - `Training Mode`: Method used to deliver the training (e.g., online, face-to-face).
       - `Training Time Frame`: Duration or period for completing the training.
       - `Actual Training Costs`: The actual cost incurred for the training.
-      - `Budgeted Training Costs`: The planned or budgeted cost for the training.
       - `Start Time`: Time when the training session started.
       - `End Time`: Time when the training session ended.
       - `Duration (Hours/Days)`: Duration of the training session in hours or days.